|Newsletters: Fall 2016 Summer 2016 Spring 2016 Fall 2015 Summer 2015 Spring 2015 Winter 2015 Summer 2014 Spring 2014 Winter 2014|

 For any proposal to be considered for the waiver, Senator John Marty and Representative Carolyn Laine, chief authors of the MHP, introduced legislation in the 2015 session setting the principles that all state health program proposals must meet.
 They include affordability for all, cost savings, provider choice, comprehensive care, and public accountability.
-This is step 1 in their overall legislative plan for Minnesota to get the waiver in 2017 for which COACT is working to get public support.
+This is step 1 in their overall legislative plan for Minnesota to get the waiver in for which COACT is working to get public support.

-Representative John Lesch (center), confers with COACT Vice President Charlie Quick (left) and Executive Director Don Pylkkanen January 13 on the Marty-Laine waiver legislative plan following the December 15 Civil Law Committee hearing on HMOs’ hidden spending practices
+Representative John Lesch (center), confers with COACT Vice President Charlie Quick (left) and Executive Director Don Pylkkanen January 13 on the Marty-Laine waiver legislative plan following the December 15 Civil Law Committee hearing on HMOs’ hidden spending practices.

-The Affordable Care Act (Obamacare) allows states to apply for a State Innovation Waiver (section 1332) in 2017 to create their own health care programs.
+The Affordable Care Act (Obamacare) allows states to begin applying for a State Innovation Waiver (section 1332) in 2017 to create their own health care programs.
 Basically, the state program must cover as many people as affordably and comprehensively as the Affordable Care Act and cannot add to the federal deficit.
 Being single-payer, the Minnesota Health Plan is far superior in meeting these basics.

 “As a family physician, my heart breaks whenever an HMO or insurance company tells me I can’t give medically necessary care to a patient because they lack coverage,” Dr. Laurel Gamm, MD, Co-Chair of Physicians for a National Health Program Minnesota (PNHP-MN) told an audience of 103 people at COACT’s 34th Farm Picnic, August 17, in the central Minnesota farm community of Pierz.

-Standing up to corporate power in our lives, whether it’s HMOs profiteering on our health care or factory agriculture degrading the land and rural economy, was addressed by Paul Sobocinski, family farmer and organizer for the Land Stewardship Project (LSP).
+Standing up to corporate power in our lives, whether it’s HMOs profiteer-ing on our health care or factory agriculture degrading the land and rural economy, was addressed by Paul Sobocinski, family farmer and organizer for the Land Stewardship Project (LSP).

 “Minnesota’s Corporate Farm Law mandates the protection of family farms and rural society which are being threatened by expanding multi-thousand cow factory dairies,” he said.